 “There’s still much to be done to remediate Bangladesh’s RMG factories, and we remain steadfast in our efforts to empower workers and work with factory owners to remediate building and fire safety issues to help prevent this tragedy from being repeated.”

 In the past three years, the Alliance has achieved significant progress in its commitment to ensure the safety of workers in Bangladesh’s ready-made garment factories.
 Through initiatives centered on standards & inspections, training, remediation, worker empowerment and sustainability, we have demonstrated that lofty vision can indeed transform into observable reality...

 The National Fire Protection Association (NFPA) today issued its Bangladesh Ready-Made Garment (RMG) Industry High-Level Assessment Report, an independent review of Alliance efforts to improve worker safety conducted in collaboration with the University of Maryland (UMD).
-The press release – which includes a link to the report - can be found here.
-A summary of NFPA recommendations to the Alliance - and the Alliance’s resulting activities can be found here.
+The press release – which includes a link to the report - and a summary of NFPA recommendations to the Alliance with the Alliance’s resulting activities can be found below:

 In the early morning hours of February 23, 2016, a fire broke out in the Pretty Sweaters Ltd factory in Gazipur.
 The fire, for which the cause is yet to be determined, broke out in the southwest corner of the 7th floor, where it was successfully contained.
 While there were 100 workers on site at the time of the fire, no fatalities or injuries resulted from the fire.